Skip to content

 Here are some simple ways to control mushrooms in your lawn:

-• Fungicides: Can produce results but are not as effective since shutterstock_236651767they are not getting to the root of the problem, which is decaying organic matter under the soil.
+• Fungicides: Can produce results but are not as effective since they are not getting to the root of the problem, which is decaying organic matter under the soil.

 • Reduce irrigation: Overly watered soil or soil that has poor drainage presents a perfect environment for mushrooms to grow.
 You want to let the soil dry out to control mushrooms.